Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 - Follow-up tracking: Set Next Actions that are automatically organized and colour-coded based on urgency.

-- Bulk emails: Send emails to hundreds of contacts at once using free custom templates and track email opens.
+- Bulk emails: Send emails in bulk to hundreds of contacts at once using free custom templates and track email opens.

 - Sales pipeline: Move deals through the sales cycle using a simple drag-and-drop interface.